pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 * Almost all HCL2 expression syntax
 * Almost all Terraform meta-arguments are supported

-In cases where features are not directly convertible, the `pulumi convert` command succeeds but generates a TODO for the user to fill in manually.
-When there is missing support, in most cases, the converter is still able to do the majority of the conversion work, leaving a small number of items to address manually.
+In cases where the converter does not yet support a feature, the `pulumi convert` command succeeds but generates a TODO in the form of a call to a <pulumi-chooser type="language" options="typescript,python,go,csharp" option-style="none" class="inline">
+    <pulumi-choosable type="language" value="typescript"><code>notImplemented</code></pulumi-choosable>
+    <pulumi-choosable type="language" value="python"><code>not_implemented</code></pulumi-choosable>
+    <pulumi-choosable type="language" value="go"><code>notImplemented</code></pulumi-choosable>
+    <pulumi-choosable type="language" value="csharp"><code>NotImplemented</code></pulumi-choosable>
+</pulumi-chooser> function that will need to be filled in manually.
+For most projects, the converter should be able to convert 90-95% of the code without any TODOs, with only a small percentage of items to address manually, significantly reducing migration time compared to doing an entire migration by hand.
+We are actively improving the converter, adding support for missing features and improving the overall quality of the converted code to reduce the amount of manual fix-ups required.

-## Converting a Real-World Program
+## Converting a Real World Program

 Let's walk through converting a Terraform codebase to Pulumi.
-[Avant Terraform Vault Setup](https://github.com/avantoss/vault-infra) is an open source project we found that provides a high-availability installation of Vault using a variety of managed AWS services.
-It defines a fairly complex installation with dozens of AWS resources in over 1,000 lines of Terraform HCL, including the main program and a vault module.
+[Avant Terraform Vault Setup](https://github.com/avantoss/vault-infra) is an open source project that provides a high-availability installation of Vault using a variety of managed AWS services.
+It defines a fairly complex installation with dozens of AWS resources in over 1,000 lines of Terraform HCL, including the main program and a Vault module.
 Let's convert it to Pulumi.

 First, clone the repo and `cd` into the directory containing the Terraform project: